instrumentisto/rust-incubator/orientation.md

 In this bootcamp, we implement two types of deadlines: soft deadlines and hard deadlines.

-1. Soft Deadlines: These are flexible deadlines designed to help keep you on track.
-Every soft deadline is set for Thursday at midnight.
+1. **Soft Deadlines**: These are flexible deadlines designed to help keep you on track.
+Every soft deadline is set for **Thursday** at midnight.
 We tolerate up to two instances of not meeting a soft deadline.
 However, if you fail to meet a soft deadline for a third time, this will lead to exclusion.
-2. Hard Deadlines: These are strict deadlines that must be adhered to.
-Each hard deadline is set for Sunday at midnight.
+2. **Hard Deadlines**: These are strict deadlines that must be adhered to.
+Each hard deadline is set for **Sunday** at midnight.
 Failing to meet a hard deadline will result in immediate exclusion.

 Each section of our program has its own deadline.
 Please note that some sections may take more than one week to complete.
 We use a week as our standard unit of measurement.